 Nominees must be a citizen or permanent resident of the United States.
 They must demonstrate how they will contribute to the diversity of the student body in the program and/or show how they have overcome disadvantage or other impediment to success in higher education.
 Candidates must be a qualified student who holds, or expects to receive by August of the initial Fellowship academic year, a bachelor's or master's degree from an accredited college or university.
-Only incoming master's or doctoral students are eligible, however, students currently enrolled in a master's degree program at Stony Brook who desires to pursue a doctorate may also be nominated.
+Only incoming doctoral or MFA students are eligible, however, students currently enrolled in a master's degree program at Stony Brook who desire to pursue a doctorate may also be nominated.
 Candidates must first be accepted into one of the qualifying graduate degree programs at Stony Brook University prior to nomination.

 The total combined value of a Turner Doctoral Fellowship is at least $100,000 over a five-year academic period.
 This includes:

 - Full-tuition scholarship

 - More than $22,000 annual stipend for Ph.D. students, or $10,000 annual stipend for master's students

 All funded graduate students must apply for New York State residency during their first year.
 For doctoral candidates, five academic years of full support are guaranteed to students who make satisfactory academic progress in their original programs.
 Master of Fine Arts candidates will receive up to three years of full support, also subject to good academic standing.
 If eligible, master's degree fellows are guaranteed two academic years of full support provided they maintain the academic requirements.
 In addition, eligible Turner Fellows may apply for:

 - Support to Ph.D. students for summer research funding

 - Financial support for presentations at conferences

 - Financial support for preparation of dissertation